 At the cultivation stage, agroforestry practices offer a holistic approach that goes beyond just coffee.
 By integrating coffee plants with diverse, native tree species, roasters can support biodiversity and promote resilient ecosystems.
 Agroforestry systems provide habitats for wildlife, enhance soil health, and contribute to climate resilience.
 Roasters that prioritize coffee sourced from agroforestry systems play a significant role in advocating for sustainable farming practices and protecting fragile ecosystems.

-One of the most significant shifts in coffee has been the emphasis on direct trade and relationship coffee sourcing.
-This practice involves building strong, transparent relationships with coffee producers and paying them fair prices that reflect the true value of their work, as evidenced in part by the final retail price that their coffee sells for.
-Direct trade not only ensures that farmers receive equitable or proportional compensation but also encourages sustainable farming practices and empowers local communities – vital incentives to keep farmers producing coffee as opposed to other crops.
+Direct trade not only ensures that farmers receive equitable or proportional compensation but also encourages sustainable farming practices and empowers local communities.
+Direct trade can provide a vital incentive to keep farmers producing coffee as opposed to other crops.
 By reshaping, or eliminating, the role of traditional intermediaries, roasters can establish direct connections with the source, enabling them to have a positive impact on the lives of those who grow the coffee beans.

-Innovation is at the heart of the fluid specialty coffee movement, and this extends to roasting techniques as well.
-Roasters are experimenting with unconventional methods that not only yield unique flavor profiles but also minimize energy consumption.
 From electric roasting machines (check out our interview with Bellwether Coffee) to other proprietary engineering and fuel sources, the industry is witnessing a transformation in how coffee is roasted.
 These innovative techniques offer roasters the opportunity to reduce their carbon footprint, while pushing the boundaries of flavor diversity and offering a way to connect with like-minded consumers.
 Some roasters are striving for net carbon neutrality, factoring in their roasting facility and brick and mortar cafes.

 Aside from minimizing the carbon footprint of the crop-to-cup journey, roasters are also thinking of ways to repurpose some of the byproducts of processing and roasting coffee.
 For example, coffee chaff (the dried skin around the coffee bean that comes off during roasting) can be used as a mulch or compost, contributing to soil enrichment.
 Coffee pulp can be converted into fertilizers or even used for making sustainable textiles.
 By integrating these practices, roasters can minimize waste and contribute to circular economies within their coffee production processes.